Alabama State Lady Hornets basketball

 The Alabama State Lady Hornets basketball team is the women's basketball team that represents Alabama State University in Montgomery, Alabama, United States.
-The school's team currently competes in the Southwestern Athletic Conference.
+The school's team currently competes in the NCAA Division I as members of the Southwestern Athletic Conference (SWAC).

 History

 Alabama State began play in 1974.
 They played in the AIAW from 1974 to 1982 before joining the NCAA and the SWAC in 1982.

+Postseason appearances

-NCAA Division I Tournament appearances
+NCAA Division I

+The Lady Hornets have appeared in the NCAA Division I women's basketball tournament three times.
+They have a combined record of 0–3.